Iterations of symplectomorphisms and p-adic analytic actions on the Fukaya category: Comparison with the action of and proof of Theorem

 Applying $(\cdot)\otimes_{\cF(M,\Lambda)} h^L$ to both sides of (\ref{eq:unitconv}), we obtain

 Moreover, by Lemma \ref{lem:rightconvlefteqhf}.
 Combining these, we get

 which proves (\ref{eq:compareprop1}) as

-The statement about the dimension is straightforward, namely the proper module is well defined.
-By extending coefficients under $K\hookrightarrow \Lambda$ one obtains on the one hand, and by extending coefficients under $K\hookrightarrow\bQ_p$, one obtains
+The statement about the dimension is straightforward, namely the proper module is well-defined.
+By extending the coefficients under $K\hookrightarrow \Lambda$, one obtains on the one hand, and by extending coefficients under $K\hookrightarrow\bQ_p$, one obtains

-Base change under field extensions do not change the dimensions of cohomology groups, and this finishes the proof. \end{proof} \begin{rk} One can generalize Proposition \ref{prop:compareprop} to all $f\in\bZ_{(p)}$ by using an argument that will also be used in the proof of Theorem \ref{thm:mainthm}. \end{rk} We can now prove the main theorem: \begingroup \thethm{\ref*{thm:mainthm}} \begin{thm} Under given assumptions, the rank of $HF(\phi^k(L),L'), k\in\bN$ is constant except for finitely many $k$. \end{thm} \endgroup \begin{proof} Recall that we assume $\phi=\phi_{\alpha}^1$ without loss of generality.
-By Proposition \ref{prop:compareprop}, the rank of $HF(\phi^k(L),L')$ is equal to the rank of as long as $k\equiv 0\, (mod\, p^n)$.
-On the other hand, the following is a finitely generated graded module over $\bQ_p\langle t\rangle$:
+Base change under field extensions do not change the dimensions of cohomology groups, and this finishes the proof. \end{proof} \begin{rk} One can generalize Proposition \ref{prop:compareprop} to all $f\in\bZ_{(p)}$ by using an argument that will also be used in the proof of Theorem \ref{thm:mainthm}. \end{rk} \begin{rk} A corollary of the discussion in \Cref{rk:padiccoherent} is that the isomorphisms